frlinh/game-analysis/README.md

 **Reason:**

-We are a group of individuals interested in gaming data.
+We are a group of individuals who are interested in gaming data.

 **Questions:**